 (5) For the purposes of applying Part 6 to or in relation to a licence granted under this regulation, a reference in regulation 6.12(1)(b) or 6.13(1)(b) to an application made under regulation 6.5 is to be taken as a reference to an application made under regulation 7.16(2).

+[Regulation 7.18 inserted in Gazette 24 Aug 2007 p.
+4294-5.]

 7.19.
 Unfinished applications for certificates of competency

 (1) This regulation applies to an application for a certificate of competency that was made under Part 6 of the former regulations but was not decided on before the commencement day.